 He uses Dow Theory to profile market direction in conjunction with longer-term cycles to estimate the larger-degree trend.
 Then, he employs data mining techniques to determine probabilities.
 Probability analysis, in turn, is used in support of intermediate-term and short-term statistical inputs to cycle analysis.
 A composite of Primary Indicators is used to generate buy and sell signals with Confirmation Indicators intended to add a level of confidence.
 A set of Secondary Indicators is used to identify overbought and oversold levels that may suggest the formation of cycle tops and bottoms.

-Tim relied on these methods to warn his subscribers of the housing top in 2005, the stock market top in 2007, the commodity top in 2008, the 2009 low in equities and of the 2011 top in gold.
+Tim relied on these methods to correctly identify and warn his subscribers of the housing top in 2005, the stock market top in 2007, the commodity/crude oil top in 2008, the 2009 low in equities and of the 2011 top in gold.
 During the 2004 to 2007 period, he maintained that the equity market was stretching into an extended 4-year cycle top.
-He also contended that the liquidity infusion would only serve to make matters worse during the decline into the 4- year cycle low.
+He also contended that the liquidity infusion would only serve to make matters worse in conjunction with the decline into the 4-year cycle low.
 This proved correct as the most severe financial decline since the 1930’s followed in the wake of that extended 4-year cycle advance.
 As the rally out of the 2009 low began, Tim said “the longer the rally lasts, the more dangerous it would become.”
-He views the current liquidity-induced advance as a contributing factor to an extension of the normal ebb and flow of the 4-year cycle.
-So, based on Tim’s research, he believes once again, that this will only serve to make the inevitable decline toward a 4-year cycle low even worse.
+What started as just another liquidity induced extended 4-year cycle advance out of the 2009 low, had by January 2018 become the most overvalued bubble since the inception of US stock market data going back to 1800.
+While the creation and extension of the most overvalued bubble in US history has exceeded expectations, it does not change nor negate its reality.
+Since that overvaluation reading in January 2018 a protracted topping process has been taking form in association with what Tim has identified as the downturn out of the 6th long-term economic cycle since 1800.
+Based on Tim’s research, the downturn out of this 6th economic cycle is now lined up to correspond with the bursting of the largest economic bubble in history.